-- Geometry Data type: This data type is used to represent the data in a two-dimensional Euclidean coordinate system
+- Geometry type: It is used to represent the data in a two-dimensional Euclidean coordinate system

-- Geography Datatype: The functionality of this Sql Server datatype is the same as the Geometry.
-The only difference between both these data types is, when you declare the variable with Geography data type, you are specifying the points in terms of latitude and longitude.
+- Geography Datatype: The functionality of this datatype is the same as the Geometry.
+The only difference between these SQL datatypes is that when you declare the variable with the Geography data type, you specify the points in terms of latitude and longitude.

 |int||Stores the integer values ranging from -2,147,483,648 to 2,147,483,647||4 Bytes|